filippob/introduction_to_gwas/README.md

     - [R code. knni.Rmd](3.imputation/knni.Rmd)
 - Lab 8 GWAS: the stand-alone script(s) for the full model [Filippo]
 - Lab 9 revising the steps involved in GWAS [Filippo]
+    - [slides 9.
+Revising the steps]
 - Lecture 10 Bioinformatics pipelines: a super-elementary introduction [Filippo]
+    - [slides 10.
+A bioinformatics pipeline for GWAS]
 - Lab 10 Building a pipeline with Snakemake [Filippo]

 **day 4**